Phased reopening of services

 This web page will be updated to reflect any service changes.

-Staffordshire Archives and Heritage staff who are able will be redeployed to support the county council’s commitment to keep vital services running.
+On-site staffing is being kept to a minimum.
+Some Staffordshire Archives and Heritage staff are currently redeployed to support the county council’s commitment to keep vital services running, supporting vulnerable residents.

 Post: Staffordshire Record Office, Eastgate Street, Stafford ST16 2LZ